holdenwjy/holdenwjy.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in the **Department of Environmental Engineering**, **Georgia Institute of Technolicy**, GA, USA, working with [Dr. Ching-Hua Huang](https://ce.gatech.edu/directory/person/ching-hua-huang).
+I am a Ph.D. candidate in the **Department of Environmental Engineering**, **Georgia Institute of Technology**, GA, USA, working with [Dr. Ching-Hua Huang](https://ce.gatech.edu/directory/person/ching-hua-huang).

 <!---
 At the core of my research in XXX, I strive to YYY.
 The ultimate aim of my research is to promote ZZZ, through AAA.